academic/vipa/docs/Roles.md

 Journal Roles
 -------------

+Journal roles are stored on `UserJournalRole` table;

-Each journal has standart roles which listed belove.
+Each journal has standard roles which listed belove.
 But every journal has its own special role with its' system defined unique id.

 **Example**